higby/wwww/README.md

 ## Build
 Output HTML is tidied via `jekyll-tidy`

-CSS is bundled vis SASS with the expanded style
+CSS is bundled vis SASS with the compact style

 Hosted via Netlify

+## Thanks To
+See [humans.txt](https://www.higby.io/humans.txt) for full credits.